tesschin/tesschin.github.io/_pages/empathy.md

 ---
-title: "A Study of Verbal Abuse Types and Conversational Agents’ Response Styles"
+title: "How a Conversational Agent Should Respond to Verbal Abuse"
 permalink: /empathy/
 layout: splash
 classes: wide
-excerpt: "A research on human and Conversation Agent interaction."
+excerpt: "A Study of Verbal Abuse Types and Conversational Agents’ Response Styles."
 header:
   overlay_color: "#000"
   overlay_filter: "0.2"